tip-org/tools-paper/paper.md

 and `b` in the program, we will also instantiate the `cons` constructor at `a` and at `b`.
 For data types, we have other rules that make sure that if `cons` is needed at some type, we also instantiate `list` at that type.
+We also generate rules for lemmas.

 The last line is present because `map` calls itself.
 In general, when `f` calls `g`, we add a rule that when we instantiate `f` we must instantiate `g`.
 The rule makes no difference for this example, but is problematic for _polymorphically recursive functions_, which call themselves at a larger type.
-This is an obstacle for monomorphisation as then there is no finite set of instances.
+This is an obstacle for monomorphisation as the set of instances is infinite.
+A similar problem can occur when instantiating lemmas.
 To curb this, our procedure gives up after a predefined number of steps.

 To start the procedure, we first Skolemise any type variables in the conjecture, and then add facts to the rule set for the functions